-Click here to read the story in its entirety on The New Yorker webpage.
-George Saunders’s “Tenth of December” was originally published in the October 31, 2011 issue of The New Yorker.
+"Tenth of December" by George Saunders Originally published in the October 31, 2011 issue of The New Yorker.

 I have been having a hard time with George Saunders lately.
 Where I once looked forward to his stories in The New Yorker, and have recommended his earlier story collections to others, I was a bit saddened when I saw his name in this week’s issue.
 I just haven’t enjoyed him this year.
 But I dug in — or, rather, I tried to.
 I started this story on Monday morning and felt like I was making steady progress, but it took me three days to actually finish it.
 I’m afraid I’ve just continued to drift away from one of my favorite short story writers, and I’m not sure it’s his fault because, in retrospect, this is a pretty nicely executed story, even if I found it a bit predictable and Saunders’ style and structure familiar as to him (not as to others, since I still think Saunders has his own strangeness).